The Bankrate promise

 2. Save for a down payment

 Prepare as much as possible so you’re not caught off guard when the time comes to negotiate.
-Before you apply for a loan, know exactly what monthly loan payment you can afford and what APRs are common among auto lenders.
-With a bad credit score, you’ll likely be offered some of the highest advertised rates.
+Before you apply for a loan, know the monthly payment you can afford and what annual percentage rate (APR) you can expect for your credit score.

 4. Shop around